Warrior War of Words

 - I don't particularly love T/theory debates, so if this is your strat make sure you're explaining things really well.
 Like way more than you think you should.

 -- On theory, I default to a fairness k2 education paradigm unless you tell me to do something else and give reasons why.
 Also try winning the fairness interp.

 - I seriously don't get RVIs and don't like them.
-I think they're especially silly in a constructive.
+I think they're especially silly in a constructive (read: the 1AC).
 A debater asked me about an RVI in semi's at a tournament, I said I just literally didn't get it and the other judges concurred.
+At a different semi's, a debater lost because they went for a trivial RVI and the entire panel voted it down.
 Be the change.
 Don't do an RVI.

 - Please don't read an identity k in front of me (while not being a member of that identity) and ALSO read a DA/link that your opponent is speaking for others by advocating X plan.
 This happens WAY too often and it's pretty ridiculous.
 Find a K and/or authors that don't make this yikes if you really want to go for it.
 Similarly, if your opponent does these shenanigans, I'm really open to the arg that they link and I should probably vote them down